ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Installation Guide.md

 > Make sure to activate the environment where the required Python libraries are installed before
 > following the steps outlined below to avoid installing the libraries in the wrong location!

-The application leverages on several libraries to run.
+The application leverages several libraries to run.
 To install these libraries, follow the steps below:

 1. Open up a command prompt or terminal on your environment
 2. Navigate to the directory (folder) `SSG-API-Testing-Application-v2/app` where the `requirements.txt` file is located
-    1. Use the `cd` command to *change directory* to the correct directory (folder) and use `ls` command to *list* the files in the directory (folder)
+    1. Use the `cd` command to *change directory* to the correct directory (folder) and use the `ls` command to *list* the files in the directory (folder)
 3. Run the command:
     ```shell